ms-iot/content/en-US/win10/samples/SerialSample.md

 	* On the PC, the device ID for the USB-to-TTL cable connected in this example begins with '\\?\USB#VID_067B'.

-	* On the MBM, if using the GPIO for serial communication, select the device ID with **UART2** in it.
+	* On the MBM, if using the GPIO for serial communication, select the device ID with **UART2** in it. **UART1** may require using CTS/RTS signals.

 	* On the MBM and RPi2, if using the USB-to-TTL adapter module, select the device ID that begins with **\\?\USB#**.
 For the USB-to-TTL module used in this example, the device ID should begin with '\\?\USB#VID_10C4'.

 2. Click 'Connect'.

 The app will attempt to connect and configure the selected serial device.
 When the app has successfully connected to the attached serial device it will display the configuration of the serial device.
-By default, the app configures the serial device for 9600 Baud, eight data bits, no parity bits, no handshaking and one stop bit.
+By default, the app configures the serial device for 9600 Baud, eight data bits, no parity bits and one stop bit (no handshaking).

 <img src="{{site.baseurl}}/images/SerialSample/SerialSampleRunningPC_ConnectDevice.PNG">